TioHaidarHanif/belajar-react/smarngram/done.md

 ### Configuration Fixes
 - Fixed an issue where Vite was looking for app.js instead of app.jsx

+### UI/UX Implementation
+- Created a comprehensive Instagram-like theme with CSS variables for consistent styling
+- Implemented gradient effects and glossy card styles for the Instagram feel
+- Created an Instagram-like feed with stories, posts, and engagement options
+- Implemented Instagram-like navigation with home, message, and profile icons
+- Used proper font styling and spacing to match Instagram's clean aesthetics
+- Created responsive layouts for both mobile and desktop views
 - Corrected the configuration in vite.config.js to reference the correct file
 - Verified that the development server is running correctly